SnekNOTSnake/SnekNOTSnake/README.md

 # Greetings, People! 🤝

-I, Akhmad Najmuddin usually descend into the darkness of the Internet as SnekNOTSnake, am a student of life and truth (if there's any).
-The goal of my life is to find the meaning of life itself, but for now I'm in the middle of creating a Brand new app for my own self.
-My other hobbies including playing Chess, and watching a historian rants about movie historical inaccuracies.
+I, Akhmad Najmuddin usually descend into the darkness of the Internet as SnekNOTSnake, am an overly proud Indonesian.
+My dream is to one day be an Artificial General Intelligence researcher so that we could cure people with Obsessive Compulsive Disorder.
+My other hobbies includes observing nature (especially forests, spiders, mountains, and rivers), cheering for Nigma Galaxy in Dota 2 tournaments, and watching historians rants about movie historical inaccuracies.

 ## Join me on The Other Realm
 [<img align="left" alt="SnekNOTSnake" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][snsBlog]